 - Advise your customer that due to current public health directions, you must take additional safety precautions.

-- When attending the property or entering the premises, all workers must wear the following PPE:
+- Wear PPE – when attending the property or entering the premises, all workers should consider wearing the following PPE:

 - disposable P2 face mask